Kleene Algebra Modulo Theories: Introduction

 Our theory of sets works for expressions $e$ taken from another theory, so long as the underlying theory supports tests of the form $e = c$.
 For example, this would work over the theory of naturals since a test like $j = 10$ can be encoded as $(j > 9) \cdot \neg (j > 10)$.

-Finally, \prog{map} (Figure~\ref{fig:example-programs}c) uses a combination of mutable \emph{boolean} values and a \emph{map} data structure.
+Finally, \prog{map} (Fig.~\ref{fig:example-programs}c) uses a combination of mutable \emph{boolean} values and a \emph{map} data structure.
 Just as before, we can craft custom theories for reasoning about each of these types of state.
-For booleans, we can add actions of the form $b := \mathsf{true}$ and $b := \mathsf{false}$ and tests of the form $b = \mathsf{true}$ and $b = \mathsf{false}$.
-The axioms are then simple equivalences like $(b := \mathsf{true} \cdot b = \mathsf{false}) \equiv 0$ and $(b := \mathsf{true} \cdot b = \mathsf{true}) \equiv (b := \mathsf{true})$.
+For booleans, we can add actions of the form $b := \true$ and $b := \false$ and tests of the form $b = \true$ and $b = \false$.
+The axioms are then simple equivalences like $(b := \true \cdot b = \false) \equiv 0$ and $(b := \true \cdot b = \true) \equiv (b := \true)$.
 To model map data structures, we add actions of the form $\texttt{X}[e] := e$ and tests of the form $\texttt{X}[c] = c$.
 Just as with the set theory, the map theory is parameterized over other theories, which can provide the type of keys and values---here, integers and booleans.
 In \prog{map}, the \texttt{odd} map tracks whether certain natural numbers are odd or not by storing a boolean into the map's index.
 A sound axiom characterizing pushback in the theory of maps has the form:

-{\texttt{j}\xspace} Each of the theories we have described so far---naturals, sets, booleans, and maps---have tests that only examine the \textit{current} state of the program.
+Each of the theories we have described so far---naturals, sets, booleans\iffull, and maps\fi---have tests that only examine the \textit{current} state of the program.
 However, we need not restrict ourselves in this way.
 Primitive tests can make dynamic decisions or assertions based on any previous state of the program.
 As an example, consider the theory of past-time, finite-trace linear temporal logic (\LTLf)~\cite{Giacomo2012ltlf,Giacomo14insensitivity}.
 Linear temporal logic introduces new operators such as: $\LAST a$ (in the last state $a$), $\EVER a$ (in some previous state $a$), and $\ALWAYS a$ (in every state $a$); we use finite-time LTL because finite traces are a reasonable model in most domains modeling programs.
-As a use of \LTLf, we may want to check for \prog{nat} (Figure~\ref{fig:example-programs}a) that, before the last state, the variable $\ttj$ was always less than or equal to 200.
-We can capture this with the test $\LAST \ALWAYS (\ttj \leq 200)$.
-For \LTLf, our axioms include equalities like $p \cdot \LAST a \equiv a \cdot p$ and $\ALWAYS a \equiv a \cdot \LAST \ALWAYS a$.
-We can use these axioms to push tests back through actions; for example, we can rewrite terms using these \LTLf axioms alongside the natural number axioms: